 Any piece of green string will do.

-Right now, we are just emerging from a long economic downturn; some people are still digging out from a financial hole and some people done quite well in the last couple of years, but we have all learned to be more concerned about our future well-being.
+Although we have emerged from a long economic downturn, some people are still digging out from a financial hole and some people have done quite well in the last couple of years.
+Yet we have all learned to be more concerned about our future well-being.
 No matter our own situations, let us not forget the many people who were suffering even when the economy was booming.
 These most vulnerable people have been the first to suffer even greater losses, and are lagging behind in getting back on their feet.

-Yet there is also a sense of optimism now.
-As people mobilize to make social change and see that change make a difference in the world.
-This optimism can be a balm to soothe and balance our fears, so that they do not run into unhealthy anxiety.
+There is also a sense of urgency and activism now.
+People are mobilizing to make social change and are gathering to see that change make a difference in the world.
+This solidarity can be a balm to retain our resiliency and soothe our fears, so that they do not run into unhealthy anxiety.

 Regardless of your current economic state and your concerns for the future, it is possible to be generous to others every day.
 This can take many forms, according to your resources, skills, and abilities.
 Being generous with the money you have may be the hardest but most rewarding action you can take.
 Mostly this vow has to do with your heart and how willing you are to be loving to other people.